Embossed and silver-plated metal crown from the late 18th century

 Description

-Pressed and silver-plated metal crown from the late 18th century from a devotional statue, in good condition.
+Pressed and silver-plated metal crown from the late 18th century, originating from a devotional statue, in good condition.
 Perfect as a rosette.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style prevailed.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Towards the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a name derived from the Portuguese *barocco*—which translates to an irregularly shaped pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
+These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cabinets or broadly understood chest furniture.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+It can certainly be said that these were quite distinctive products, but they also opened up new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
 During this period, mythology and ancient times also inspired designs, with supports and legs taking animal forms.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial from the buyer’s perspective, as the market is flooded with many forgeries.
-Luxury Products provides documentation confirming the authenticity of the product in accordance with its description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the authenticity of each item, matching its description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details